 The Copy To Data Store task takes an input layer and copies it to a data store.
 Data is copied to ArcGIS Data Store, configured as either a relational or spatiotemporal big data store.

 For example, you could copy features that are stored in a big data file share to a relational data store, and specify that only features within the current map extent be copied.
 This would create a hosted feature service with only those features within the specified map extent.

 The table, point, line, or polygon features that will be copied.

-Syntax: As described in detail in the Feature input topic, this parameter can be one of the following:
+Syntax: As described in Feature input, this parameter can be one of the following:

 REST web example: